 This post is sponsored by The Home Depot!!

-I changed only a few things because I think it is incredibly adorable as it is!!
-I am actually building another one exactly like the one you will help make if you attend the workshop…it’s just so cute!!!
 Have you signed up yet at your local Home Depot to help build one?
 If not, click below to sign up!!

 I have signed up to attend some of their DIY Workshops…they have so many options, there is literally something for everyone, of EVERY skill level!!
 They offer Do-It-Yourself workshops for anyone to attend, Do-It-Herself Workshops so ladies you can build in a class full of other ladies, and maybe meet some new friends who enjoy woodworking just like you, or who are just getting their feet wet trying out DIY!!
 Or for the little loves in your life, they have Kids Workshops so that you can give them the confidence early on to do amazing things!!
 I always have proud momma moments when my kiddos spend time in the garage with me and come up with some of the most creative things!!
-Children getting hands on and being creative exercises a part of the brain that their iPhone just isn’t going to exercise!!
+Children getting hands-on and being creative exercises a part of the brain that their iPhone just isn’t going to exercise!!
 LOL!!

-So, go ahead and sign up yourself and the kiddos up for a workshop and then come back and read below to see how I created my version of a rustic wheelbarrow…and get links to alllllll the other blogger versions…you don’t want to miss them!!
+So, go ahead and sign up yourself and the kiddos up for a workshop and then come back and read below to see how I created my version of a rustic wheelbarrow…and get links to all the other blogger versions…you don’t want to miss them!!
 Go ahead, I’ll wait right here until you get back!!

 -2 – 18” pipes